WHAT IS B.A.S.E JUMPING?

 KL Tower International BASE Jump Merdeka Circuit 2006

-With the continued success of event, Malaysia had proved itself as world leader at hosting BASE jumping events.
+With the continued success of events, Malaysia had proved itself as world leader at hosting BASE jumping events.
 It was now time to step up to an even higher level.
 Malaysia became the first country to host a BASE jumping event which included 5 different buildings.
 The event ran from 12th - 27th August 2006.

 It included the following buildings: